 Thirty percent of our nation’s children are overweight or obese, putting them at risk for a lifetime of health and other problems, such as poor academic performance, lower wages, and reduced self-esteem.
-Preventing childhood obesity can protect the health and well-being of America’s children while saving American taxpayers billions of dollars in future obesity-related health care costs.
+Preventing childhood obesity can protect the health and well-being of US children while saving taxpayers billions of dollars in future obesity-related health care costs.

 The Healthy, Hunger-Free Kids Act (HHFKA), passed by Congress in 2010, made strides toward meeting these goals.
 The legislation updated and strengthened nutrition standards for meals and snacks sold in schools (including those subsidized under the National School Lunch Program), and provided funding for implementation of these improvements.
 The HHFKA exemplifies how sensible government investments can address childhood obesity and lay a foundation for a lifetime of healthy eating habits.

 Congress is due to renew the HHFKA in 2015.
 While some have sought to weaken the law’s nutrition standards or renew the 2010 law with no changes, the Union of Concerned Scientists (UCS) has identified key opportunities to further expand the healthfulness of school meals and ensure all schools can comply with the legislation.

 HHFKA Passage and Implementation